nickbrandt/GitLab/doc/user/index.md

 - [Permissions](permissions.md): Learn the different set of permissions levels for each user type (guest, reporter, developer, maintainer, owner).
-- [Feature highlight](feature_highlight.md): Learn more about the little blue dots around the app that explain certain features
+- [Feature highlight](feature_highlight.md): Learn more about the little blue dots around the app that explain certain features.
-- [Abuse reports](abuse_reports.md): Report abuse from users to GitLab administrators
+- [Abuse reports](abuse_reports.md): Report abuse from users to GitLab administrators.

 ## Groups